-I also have the opportunity to prepare and serve breakfast every Monday at a local medical facility for the homeless in Washington, D.C.
+Every Monday, I prepare and serve breakfast at a local medical facility for the homeless in Washington, D.C.
 When I am there--I feel completely alive.
-Every week when I walk in the doors of the facility, I feel energized (despite the early hour) and excited about even the most mundane of tasks--making toast, boiling eggs, or even washing dishes.
+Each week when I walk in the doors of the facility, I feel energized (despite the early hour) and excited about even the most mundane of tasks--making toast, boiling eggs, or even washing dishes.
 I see many of the same guys in the facility from week to week, and their smiles of recognition and thankfulness keep me coming back.
-It breaks my heart to know that I cannot fix all the problems in their lives, but I know that with every meal I serve, I am in some small way providing opportunity at a better life for these men.
-When I leave the facility after breakfast, I may be a bit tired as I head off to my job at the Fed, but I feel complete and fully alive because I have contributed to something much bigger than wealth or personal success.
-I have invested in the lives of others and understood the very tangible effects of my service, even when they are not always evident in the short term.
+It breaks my heart to know that I cannot fix all the problems in their lives.
+But, I know that with every meal I serve, I, in some small, way provide opportunity at a better life for these men.
+When I leave the facility after breakfast, I feel complete and fully alive because I have contributed to something much bigger than myself or personal success.
+I invest weekly in the lives of others and understand the very tangible effects of my service, even when they are not always evident in the short term.

-It is evident from these experiences that my desire to become a teacher is directly related to my desire to use my education to serve my community.
+Through these experiences, I discovered that my desire to become a teacher correlates directly to my desire to use my education to serve my community.
 However, my specific desire to teach mathematics is much more practical: I enjoy math; I have very strong academic training in mathematics from my professional, undergraduate studies, and post graduate course work; and I believe strongly that Math is the absolute most important academic tool for achieving success in any endeavor.
 In October, I took a day off work and shadowed mathematics courses at D.C.
 Prep’s Edgewood Middle School campus.
-At DC Prep, I was not just a passive observer--I was able to get involved with the students, assist them with the lesson and in-class mathematics work, and experience the reward of watching a student understand a concept that he swore he “just wasn’t going to get.”
+At DC Prep, I did not sit at the back of the classroom asa passive observer--I got involved with the students.
+I assisted them with the lesson and in-class mathematics work, and experienced the reward of watching a student understand a concept that he swore he, “just wasn’t going to get.”
 As I was leaving, an eighth grader tugged on my shirt to tell me, “Ms. Boiles, I think you would make an excellent math teacher.”

 I have heard honest accounts of both the challenges I will likely face in a D.C. public school math classroom and the personal rewards that can come through working in some of the roughest areas of the city.
 After all of this, I have no doubt that I belong in the classroom, and more specifically, in a D.C. public school teaching mathematics.
 Washington D.C. is my city; it is my community; and I want to provide its students with the very best education D.C. can offer.